DevilDublin/Dev-Projects/README.md

 # Dev Projects

-This repository is a collection of small, focused developer projects.
+This repository is a collection of small, focused developer projects that were built between 2023–2025 as part of my university work and my hobby.
+Zypher AI is my most recent project for a business plan.
+The project for Zypher in this repo is a mock of my actual website I am currently working and experimenting on.
+This will soon be published on Zypheragents.com

+This repository collects them into one organised place.
+.
 Each project is designed to be practical, easy to run locally, and demonstrates a specific task in analytics, automation, or web development using Python, Flask, and vanilla HTML/CSS/JavaScript.

 ## Projects Overview